seninp/saxpy/README.md

 	ts_to_string(dat_paa_3, cuts_for_asize(3))

-and three-letters string is produced:
+and a string with three letters is produced:

 	'acb'

-4.0 Time series to SAX conversion via sliding window
+Time series to SAX conversion via sliding window
 ------------
 Typically, in order to investigate the input time series structure in order to discover anomalous (i.e., discords) and recurrent (i.e., motifs) patterns we employ time series to SAX conversion via sliding window.
-Saxpy implements this workflow
+Saxpy implements this workflow:

 	import numpy as np
 	from saxpy.sax import sax_via_window